iintothewind/HexoBlog/source/_posts/cancellable_CompletableFuture_in_java_8.md

 ## solution in java 8

-first we need to create a `CompletableFuture` named `promise` which always fails with `TimeoutException` after given timeout.
+First we need to create a `CompletableFuture` named `promise` which always fails with `TimeoutException` after given timeout.
 We can reuse the code implementation of `Delayer` and `Timeout` in java 9 to fail the created `promise`.

 The always-fail `CompletableFuture` can be implemented as: